vyomasystems-lab/challenges-RAbh-inav/level3_design/SHIFTANDADDBINARYMULTIPLIER.md

     await FallingEdge(dut.clk)

-The assert statement is used for comparing the sequence detector's output to the expected value.
+The assert statement is used for comparing the shift and add binary multiplier's output to the expected value.

 The following error is seen: